magenable/magento2-mcp/README.md

   `JWT_SECRET_KEY`= any random string. need for generate token and verify it

   `PORT`=3000
-- `npn run jwt:generate username`(optional) - Generate jwt token which is needed for the authorization header
+- `npn run jwt:generate username` - Generate jwt token which is needed for the authorization bearer header (Authorization: Bearer 'TOKEN')

-    Authorization: Bearer 'TOKEN'

 - `npm run start:http` or you can use [pm2](https://pm2.keymetrics.io/)

 The server has started.
+At startup, a JWT token will be automatically generated and displayed in the console.

-OpenAi need HTTPS connection.
+OpenAi need HTTPS connection and domain.
 You can use NGINX as a reverse proxy and install a certificate, for example, via certbot

 ### 2. OpenAi Agent Builder
 - Login to platform.openai.com